-U.S. Senator Martin Heinrich is a United States Senator for New Mexico.
-Elected in 2012, Heinrich serves on the Senate Energy and Natural Resources, Armed Services, Intelligence, and Joint Economic Committees.
-He is the Ranking Member of the Subcommittee on National Parks and a member of the Migratory Bird Conservation Commission.
+Elected in 2012, Martin Heinrich is a United States Senator for New Mexico.
+Heinrich serves on the Senate Energy and Natural Resources, Armed Services, and Intelligence Committees.
+He is the Ranking Member of the Joint Economic Committee and the Subcommittee on Emerging Threats and Capabilities.

 Heinrich is also a leader in protecting American constitutional liberties.
-He was an original cosponsor of the USA FREEDOM Act, a bill that was signed into law in June 2015 to end the National Security Agency’s bulk collection of Americans' phone and other records, and to ensure more accountability and transparency with respect to government surveillance activities.
-As a member of the Senate Select Committee on Intelligence, Heinrich strongly supported the release of the committee's report on the CIA's detention and interrogation program and supports a series of reforms to prevent the future use of torture.
+As a member of the Senate Select Committee on Intelligence, he was an original cosponsor of the USA FREEDOM Act, a law passed in 2015 that ended the National Security Agency’s bulk collection of Americans' phone and other records and ensured more accountability and transparency from the government surveillance agencies.
+Heinrich strongly supported the release of the Intelligence Committee's report on the CIA's detention and interrogation program during the Bush administration, and he continues to support reforms to prevent the future use of torture.

-DREAM Act as an original cosponsor.
-Heinrich authored the HEARTH Act to remove barriers to homeownership for Native families and led the effort in Congress to reauthorize the Indian Health Care Improvement Act.
-Heinrich also fought to secure language in the National Defense Authorization Act of 2010 that prohibited the retirement of the 150th Fighter Wing from Kirtland Air Force Base, which helped preserve 1,000 jobs.
+Prior to being elected to the U.S. Senate, Heinrich served two terms in the U.S. House of Representatives.
+In the House, Heinrich voted to cut taxes for the middle class, worked to make college more affordable, improved benefits for veterans, opposed cuts to Social Security and Medicare, and championed the DREAM Act as an original cosponsor.
+Heinrich authored the HEARTH Act to remove barriers to homeownership for American Indian families and led the effort in Congress to reauthorize the Indian Health Care Improvement Act.
+As a member of the House Armed Services Committee, Heinrich secured language in the National Defense Authorization Act of 2010 that prohibited the retirement of the 150th Fighter Wing from Kirtland Air Force Base, which helped preserve 1,000 jobs.